 - Break things up: rotate among team members so everyone can have turns leading the morning huddle

 Morning Huddles Powered by Denticon

-Learn about how Denticon’s morning huddle dashboard can supercharge your morning huddle meetings.
-From easy-to-understand graphic representations of your practice to identifying revenue opportunities, Denticon’s morning huddle dashboard will make it easy to hold focused, organized, and effective morning huddle meetings so your team can start each day on the right foot.
+Learn about how Denticon’s Practice Analytics, Morning Huddle can supercharge your morning huddle meetings.
+From easy-to-understand graphic representations of your practice to identifying revenue opportunities, Denticon’s Practice Analytics, Morning Huddle will make it easy to hold focused, organized, and effective morning huddle meetings so your team can start each day on the right foot.
 Contact us for a demo today!